DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsubsection{Artificial Training Data}

 Due to the lack of real-world data for customized tasks, the audio generated by the proposed model can sometimes sound unnatural.
-Addressing this limitation requires the development of more diverse and high-quality datasets tailored to specific tasks, allowing models to capture nuanced patterns and improve their generalization to practical applications.
+In addition, in many cases, the reference audio naturally corresponds to a subset of the target audio events, which can make the task appear closer to stitching or inpainting in terms of the sound generated.
+Addressing this limitation requires the development of more diverse and high-quality datasets tailored to specific tasks, allowing models to capture detailed patterns and improve their generalization to practical applications.